Traffic Management Hi-Vis Requirements (UK)

 Why orange hi-vis is commonly used for roadside work

-Traffic management clothing is often orange high-visibility clothing.
+Traffic management clothing is often orange hi-vis clothing.
 This colour is widely used in roadside environments because it provides strong contrast against many of the backgrounds found along highways and infrastructure.

-Many organisations and contractors specify orange garments for traffic management work in order to maintain consistent visibility standards.
+Many organisations and contractors specify orange garments for traffic management work to maintain consistent visibility standards across roadside operations.
+Depending on the role, this may include orange hi vis traffic jackets, orange hi vis trousers and high-visibility outerwear designed for roadside conditions.

 šŸ‘‰ Learn more: Orange vs Yellow Hi-Vis: Which Should You Choose?

-Traffic management teams typically require garments that combine high visibility with weather protection and durability.
+Traffic management teams typically require garments that combine visibility, weather protection and durability.

 Common options include:

-šŸ‘‰ Browse suitable options: Traffic Management Hi-Vis Workwear
+šŸ‘‰ Browse roadside-specific garments: Traffic Management Hi-Vis Workwear

 Common mistakes when selecting traffic management hi-vis

-Incorrect garment selection can reduce worker visibility and may result in compliance issues.
+Incorrect garment selection can reduce worker visibility and may create compliance problems.

 • Choosing yellow garments where orange is specified